IIT-Patna-Inter-IIT-Tech-Meet/growSimplee_microservice/README.md

     - Create a new `.h` and `.cpp` file with the same name
     - include the `.h` file in `grow_simplee.ino` with relative path
     - include the `.h` file in corresponding `.cpp` file with relative path
+- User some text editor to edit the code, like `VS Code` or `vim`, you can't see the files in arduino IDE

 ## Modules